khalilmuhumed/TIAJQuery/README.md

 The user’s last selected route is saved and loaded using localStorage.

 ## Status
-Train Schedule App is complete and functional.
+Junien Aikatauluhaku 2.0 is complete and functional.
 Future improvements may include:
 - Filtering by train type or departure time
 - Better accessibility and mobile layout